cbuccella/everydayguide_prompt_engineering/6. Prompt Types /📄 Hypothetical Document Embeddings (HyDE).md

 <details>
 <summary>📝 Practice Exercise: Designing a HyDE-based System</summary>

-In this exercise, you'll design a HyDE-based system for a specific application.
-Follow these steps to create your system:

 1. Choose an application domain (e.g., healthcare, finance, e-commerce, environmental science, etc.).